felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 previously saved state.
 Unless the function body were read, it would be unclear that the second argument was used to load previously saved state.
-Next, each function takes a filename as input instead of an in-memory object which makes the object fare more difficult to use.
+Next, each function takes a filename as input instead of an in-memory object which makes the object far more difficult to use.

 **Solution**: The exposed API should always assume that configurations and parameters will be in-memory (unless they absolutely cannot be).
 This vastly